Location: Ryegate, VT

 SOLitude reduced internal phosphorus loading within the pond to aid in achieving the Total Maximum Daily Load (TMDL) goal of 24 ppb established by Vermont Department of Environmental Conservation and performed buffered alum treatment to strip phosphorus from the water column and inactivate it in pond sediments.

 Based upon previous experience inactivating phosphorus in waterbodies throughout New England, SOLitude was contracted by the Town of Ryegate, Vermont, to perform the alum treatment.
-The treatment program was formulated by Dr. Ken Wagner of Water Resource Services with the input of Vermont Department of Environmental Conservation (DEC) and SOLitude.
+The treatment program was formulated by Dr. Ken Wagner of Water Resource Services with the input of the Vermont Department of Environmental Conservation (DEC) and SOLitude.

 The project was not without its challenges.
 An algae bloom at the time of treatment produced unexpected water chemistry.
 Algae samples analyzed by Dr. Wagner determined the dominant species to be the diatom Aulacoseira, which likely caused the brown color of the water, and cyanobacteria Planktothrix, which is often toxic.
 High chlorophyll-a values were attributed to the significant algae growth.
 Additionally, despite pH being in the desirable range in late April, by mid-May, surface pH values increased to between 9.2-9.4 SU due to the algal bloom.
 During a meeting on the morning of the pilot treatment with SLM personnel, Dr. Wagner, and VT DEC, it was agreed to try using alum alone to lower the pond’s pH to the desirable range, at which point a ratio of alum and SA would be utilized to maintain the pH (See Figure 1).